Fort Worden is one of Washington State's most beloved parks, and spectacular places to visit.

 Army barracks at Fort Worden.

-The white army barracks along Eisenhower Avenue were constructed in 1904.
-These buildings house the Coast Artillery Museum (building 201) and the Park Visitor Center (building 200).
+These white, colonial-style army barracks are on the other side of the parade ground along Eisenhower Avenue, and were constructed in 1904.
+They are home to the Coast Artillery Museum (building 201) and the Park Visitor Center (building 200).

 Fort Worden has an army barracks with a dormitory to rent.